 Proof

-Cresio's proof model exists to replace vague screenshots and unverifiable performance claims with structured public records.
+Cresio's proof model exists to replace vague screenshots and unverifiable performance claims with structured public records when a desk chooses to go public.

 Direct answer

-A Cresio proof page is a public record for a published setup.
+A Cresio proof page is the public trust layer behind the workflow.
 It shows the thesis, levels, timestamps, and eventual outcome so prospects can inspect the operator's process before they pay for access.
+Solo trader desks can stay private and never use this layer at all.

 Each proof page is built around the actual setup: symbol, direction, timeframe, thesis, entry, target, stop, and timing.